SwiftyProgrammer690/choco/README.md

 # choco
-a little hackable chess guy named choco! he will play chess with you
+a little hackable chess guy named choco! he will play chess with you and will teach you!